venteur/interview-screening-knightpath/README.md

 Congrats on making it to our technical evaluation!
 To help us understand your capabilities with our back-end technologies, we've put together a small project.

-Your task is to create 3 serverless compute functions (azure function, AWS lambda, or anything else you prefer) that will help solve a small chess problem asynchronously.
+Your task is to create 3 serverless compute functions (One to create the request, one to process the request and one to return the results) that will help solve a small chess problem asynchronously (You can use Azure function, AWS lambda, or anything else you prefer).

 If you don't play chess no worries you only need to know how a knight moves (https://en.wikipedia.org/wiki/Knight_(chess))